 There are plenty of less expensive alternatives to services you routinely use.
 Cable is one bill many families opt to go without to save money each month.
 If you still want to watch your favorite shows, consider these alternatives:

 You can also spend less on your variable expenses.
 Implement a budget for eating out, entertainment and grocery shopping.
 Get creative and find ways to stick to the budget so you save money every month instead of giving in to impulse buys.
+When setting up a budget, make sure you are consistently checking your credit card and banking statements to make sure you are safeguarding against identity theft.
+You can also sign up for an identity theft protection service like Lifelock.
+Check out our comparison of Lifelock vs. Experian to review the popular services side by side.

 When you have debt, you waste money financing it through interest and limit your recurring cash flow through payments.
 It makes the most sense to pay off debt quickly and to commit to avoiding debt in the future.